El viaje macho: Financing

 In 2009, the film was financially supported by the Ibermedia program.
 3 years later, the film obtained S/.440,000 to start the formal production of the film after having won a Fiction Feature Film Works Project Contest awarded by the Ministry of Culture of Peru.

 Release

 Festivals

 El viaje macho premiered on July 8, 2016, at the Lima Independiente Festival 2016.
 Before its commercial premiere, it participated in the 30th Biarritz Latin America Film Festival (France), the 6th Quito Latin American Film Festival (Ecuador) and the 6th Trujillo Film Festival 2019 (Peru).

-Comercial release
+Commercial release

 The film was scheduled to be released commercially in April 2020 in Peruvian theaters but it was canceled due to the COVID-19 pandemic.
 Finally, it was commercially released on November 25, 2021, in Peruvian theaters.